ryanbrush30/Attrition-Signal-Engine/docs/README.md

 ## Key Capabilities

 ### 1. Full-History Signals Construction
-If the signals file is missing, Impact Recov **builds it automatically** instead of failing.
+If the signals file is missing, Attrition Signal Engine  **builds it automatically** instead of failing.

 - Constructs an employee-period signals layer aligned to the panel timeline
 - Supports behavior, manager, and employment movement signals